By Serena Bodine-Clark

-I hope you’ll join us this fall as we dive into another series of exciting readings that tie back to the art world, the Crocker’s permanent collection and the blockbuster shows you can see at the Museum.
+I hope you’ll join us as we dive into another series of exciting readings that tie back to the art world, the Crocker’s permanent collection and the blockbuster shows you can see at the Museum.

 The Official Rogue Book Club’s Past Reading List:

 -Donna M Lucey